A Ghostwriter’s Fee: How Do They Charge?

 - A percentage of the back end: Never ask a professional ghostwriter to work solely for a percentage of the back end (royalties).
 It’s not something a reputable writer would do.
 However, a student, who wishes to gain experience, might jump at such an offer.
 I will sometimes work out a deal where I get a percentage of sales on top of my fee, but in those cases, I agree to help with marketing and promotional ideas.
 These are not within the purview of a typical ghostwriter, but I love working on this aspect of projects.

 - A cover credit: Most often my clients do not want to share the cover credit with me.
 They prefer that I remain a ghost in the process.
 Some will give me a quiet acknowledgment on the opening pages, but others ask me never to share that I had anything to do with the book.
 That is their right, one I respect fully.
-However, some will offer me the coveted “with” credit on the cover (one given to some ghostwriters).
+However, some will offer me the coveted “with” credit on the cover.
 It lets the world know the author hired me to ghostwrite for them.